Materials-Consortia/optimade-python-tools/docs/all_models.md

 # OPTIMADE Data Models

-This page provides unfolded documentation for specifically for the `optimade.models` submodule, where all of the OPTIMADE (and JSON:API)-defined data models are located.
+This page provides documentation for the `optimade.models` submodule, where all the OPTIMADE (and JSON:API)-defined data models are located.

 For example, the three OPTIMADE entry types, `structures`, `references` and `links`, are defined primarily through the corresponding attribute models: